alephant/MA-data/2 CASE STUDY/ML model case study.md

 For T&S, understanding with ML models require the identification of the appropriate target of understanding.
 For them, this the Target of ML models, i.e. TML target.
 T&S define the TML target, i.e. the appropriate target of understanding with ML models, as the "relationships of features represented by the data".
 What do they mean by that?
 The model data of a DNN can be subsumed as x and y-data. x-data is the input data, i.e. the data on which data transformations are executed given the respective neural network architecture and parameterization.
 Y-data is the data which determines the prediction or classification to be made.
-Through training, the parameterization of DNN model change in such a way that the prediction of y-data is optimized based on given x-data.
+For T&S, both x and y data represent features of an actual target phenomenon, i.e. model data represents some aspect of a real-world phenomenon, e.g. x-data visually represents how a section of skin looks, and y-data represents what its dermatological state is.
+Through training, the parameterization of DNN model change in such a way that the prediction of y-data is optimized based on given x-data, i.e. a trained estimator function optimally relates x and y-data, so that feature relationships represented by model data more closely resemble some true feature relationships active in the target phenomenon.
+Inferences on these data relationships are intra-model as they are part of the intrinsic makeup of the model.
+But for T&S, what we want to better understand by drawing intra-model inferences on TML targets is still the actual target phenomenon comparable to "how a learned distribution estimates the “actual” distribution describing a phenomenon’s studied features.”
+(Shech and Tamir, 2022, p.
+8).
+T&S introduce three different modes of understanding to illustrate what they mean by that.
+A different mode of understanding means to draw intra-model inferences on different aspects of feature relationships as they are represented by data, thus, gaining understanding of different aspects of actual T.
+IR (informative relationship) understanding indicates that there is some signal in x-data that is relevant for predicting y-data.
+FI (feature importance) understanding indicates which features in x-data is more or less relevant for predicting y-data, LR (learned representation) understanding indicates how learned representations (e.g. intrinsic properties of the vector space such as relative angle or position of vectors) are organized to transform x-data to optimally predict y-data.

+So there are different modes how one can gain understanding of actual T by means of drawing intra-model inferences.

 Throughout their work they rely on probability distributions to illustrate By drawing inferences on T, a model is used to explain a phenomenon T and provide understanding of T. For T&S, by drawing intra-model inferences on the TML target, one can gain understanding of T, i.e. the actual target phenomenon.